walac/walac.github.io/_posts/2020-10-25-curious-bug-enum-bitfield.md

 why some textures didn't load in `Windows`.
 To make the asynchronous loading possible it implements a small state machine and it keeps all information about the texture in a type called `TextureInfo`.

-Here is the a partial definition of the structure:
+Here is a partial definition of the structure:

 ```cpp
 struct TextureInfo {